cooolgamer/Nintendo-Anime-Channel-Revival/README.md

 ## How to use?
 * Go to the releases page (https://github.com/cooolgamer/Nintendo-Anime-Channel-Revival/releases),
-* Download the "Nintendo Anime Channel" archive,
+* Download the "Anime Channel" archive,
 * After extracting, copy the "luma" folder in the root of your SDcard,
 * Make sure game patching is enabled on luma config (hold select while booting, check "enable game patching" then press start),
 * New 2DS only: Enable the new 3DS CPU to clock+L2 (on luma config or rosalina menu), it fix videos glitching,